atreyasha/memory-daemon/README.md

     c. `pass`: plaintext password for the sender's email address (poses security risk; advisable to use a non-critical email address)

-    d. `threshold`: percentage of total memory used must cross this threshold in order to trigger the memory-daemon into killing the most ram intensive process and sending the user an email
+    d. `threshold`: percentage of total memory used must cross this `integer` threshold in order to trigger the memory-daemon into killing the most ram intensive process and sending the user an email

     e. `smtp`: smtp address of the SMTP server for the sender's email provider